The Best Portable Ergonomic Split Travel Keyboards in 2025

 Optional:

-• Backlighting: RGB and other backlights might be nice to play around with, but working in bright offices means they are just not required.
+• Backlighting: RGB and other backlights might be nice to play around with, but working in bright offices means they are not essential.

 Reviews